Rule 1 The Game, Field, Players and Equipment

 b.
 The conference of the home team certifies that the jersey of the visiting team is of a contrasting color.

-4. If on the kickoff at the start of each half, the visiting team wears a colored jersey in violation of the conditions specified in paragraph 3, it is a foul for unsportsmanlike conduct.
+4. If on the kickoff at the start of each half, if either team wears a colored jersey in violation of the conditions specified in paragraph 3, it is a foul for unsportsmanlike conduct.

 5. If a colored jersey contains white, it may appear only as any of the items listed in paragraph a-2 above.